micahlagrange/discord-game-activity/README.md

 ## How?

-- Download and run this program
+- Download and run this program from [here](https://github.com/micahlagrange/discord-game-activity/wiki)
 - It works best in Windows 10 if you pin it to start menu

 #### Then follow these steps in discord: